-From left to right: Sally Ride, John Fabian, Commander Bob Crippen, Norm Thagard, Pilot Frederick Hauck.
+From left to right: Sally Ride, John Fabian, Commander Bob Crippen, Norm Thagard, and pilot Frederick Hauck.

 So much for the glamour of space travel.
 Sally Ride uses a screwdriver to clear an air filter aboard the Challenger during the flight of STS-7.
 According to NASA, “Her shirt features a cartoon of 35 busy astronauts around a shuttle with the acronym TFNG, which stands for ‘thirty five new guys,’ a nickname for the 1978 astronaut class.”